Farida-AI-FutureProof/5m-data-2.3-data-encoding-creation-flow/assignment.md

 ## Submission

-- Submit the URL of the GitHub Repository that contains your work to NTU black board.
-- Should you reference the work of your classmate(s) or online resources, give them credit by adding either the name of your classmate or URL.
-- Used Github Co-Pilot to create Book.proto, student_client.py, student_server.py, student.thrift
+- Used GitHub Copilot to generate initial drafts of book.proto, student_client.py, student_server.py, and student.thrift.
-- Took help from chatgpt to check the code.
+- Used ChatGPT to validate and correct the code.
-- Checked the code on Colab
+- Executed and tested the code successfully on Google Colab.